datalad-handbook/book/docs/extension_pkgs.rst

 The commands DataLad provides cover a broad range of domain-agnostic use cases.
-However, there are extension packages that can add (domain-specific) functionality and new commands. :numref:`datalad-extensions` lists a number of available extensions.
+However, there are extension packages that can add (domain-specific) functionality and new commands. :numref:`table-datalad-extensions` lists a number of available extensions.

 Such extensions are shipped as separate Python packages, and are *not* included in